 A good luck charm can be defined as,

 - "An object, which upon possession delivers a positive influence to the fortunes of a person, or set of persons."

 - Some lucky objects, such as Vedic Talismans are able to bring good luck as a result of a combination of this positive spiritual energy, produced from their physical form, the spiritual energy imparted in them during their consecration and through the faith that is placed in them by those who possess them.
-The workings and beliefs behind Vedic Talismans have been described in detail on our 'About Yantras' webpage.
+The workings and beliefs behind Vedic Talismans have been described in detail on our 'Talisman Secrets' webpage.

 - Other forms of good luck charms are generally symbolical in nature and rely more on the power of suggestion.
 A study conducted by a British University showed that more than 30% of those who carried good luck charms felt their luck had genuinely improved!
 Any object could fall into this category, it could be a lucky cap, a lucky handkerchief, your favourite pair of socks, to each his own.
 Although there is no definitive explanation, this perhaps best explains the manner in which good luck charms work, as the common denominator, which powers both types of charms is, the faith placed in them by their users.

 - A Healthy Human Being » 6,500 bovis